Growth financing for Recycling Kombinatie REKO

 Growth financing for the construction of a second thermal cleaning plant

-In the Port of Rotterdam lies a textbook example of the circular economy.
+In the Port of Rotterdam REKO is a textbook example of the circular economy.
 Recycling Kombinatie REKO B.V. completely converts unusable and contaminated tar asphalt into primary raw materials and electricity.
 The recycling company – which now processes more than 600,000 tons of tar asphalt a year – receives so much residual material from home and abroad that additional capacity is desperately needed.
 FBM assisted REKO’s management in arranging growth financing to enable the construction of a second thermal cleaning plant.
 The investment involved is EUR 125 million.

-The tar asphalt that enters REKO is thermally cleaned and leaves the Port of Rotterdam as clean sand, gravel and filler.
+The tar asphalt that REKO recieves is thermally cleaned and leaves the Port of Rotterdam as clean sand, gravel and filler.
 Coveted primary raw materials for the Dutch construction industry, which gets 20 million tons of sand and gravel from abroad every year.
 The enormous amount of energy released from burning the pollutants is converted by the recycling company into electricity.
 The current plant generates about 5 megawatts of electricity per hour, slightly more than an average household consumes per year.
 Annually, that amounts to electricity for about 10,000 households.

 Enough electricity for a city like Delft